SJSU272LabF18/SalePredict/README.md

 - Prediction systems are rooted on logic-based deductions.
 In the ideal case, all the apps that are very similar should perform equally on the app store.
 This is the fundamental idea behind our prediction model.
 - As we include real world constraints such as age-group focus area, geographical focus area, app size, and so on, into the model, it gets closer to the actual market performance.
 - To find the similar descriptions, we apply Natural Language Processing on the App Store dataset to find the Nearest Neighbours of the new description entered, using TFIDF of the descriptions in the dataset and their Cosine Similarities with respect to the new description.
 - Our system analyses the new description entered and determines the detailed analysis such as the potential app store rating, total number of installs, top similar apps, and so on.
+- The NLP model is served through a Flask Server at the Back-end and the detailed report is rendered on the web interface with the help of ReactJS at the Front-end.
+- The *nlp_engine* folder contains the Natural Language Processing Model and the Flask Server program files, while the *ReactFrontend* folder containes the ReactJS Web Interface program files.

 Dataset: https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps